metal3-io/metal3-io.github.io/_posts/2019-09-11-Baremetal-operator.md

 Once the inspection has finished, the status will change to _ready_ and made available for provisioning.

-When we define a machine, we refer the images that will be used for the actual provisioning in the CRD (`image`):
+When we define a machine, we refer to the images that will be used for the actual provisioning in the CRD (`image`):

 ```yaml
 apiVersion: v1